deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “Long hair and MIG welding don’t mix so good.”
 Allison ruefully flopped the burnt ponytail over her shoulder and inspected it.
 She couldn’t even see how high the black bit in the middle went.
 “Maybe I should just cut it off.”

-“Oh, *Al!*” Xiù complained.
+“Oh, *Al!”* Xiù complained.
 “Your hair’s lovely!”

 “Bullshit,” Allison smiled fondly and snatched a carrot stick from the steamer, gave her a kiss on the cheek and dragged out the couch to sit on.
 “I’ve never looked after it properly.”

 “And it’s still… well, it *was* nice…” Xiù corrected herself.
 She sighed, put her cooking aside for the moment and took up position behind Allison to assess the damage herself.
-“Oh, it’s burnt right up to *here*….”
+“Oh, it’s burnt right up to *here...”*

 “Baby, it’s just hair.”
 Allison rolled her eyes.